-Assignments must be turned in on time (at the start of the next class period) to receive credit for the assignment.
+Assignments must be turned in on-time (at or before the start of the next class period) to receive credit for the assignment.
 Make it a habit to double-check that you submitted the correct document to D2L prior to the deadline.
-Typically, assignments are graded several days after a due date, so if you wait to receive an alert of zero points for a grade entered one week after the deadline, it will be too late to receive any credit for it.
+Typically, assignments are graded one to several days after a due date, so if you wait to receive an alert of zero points for a grade entered one week after the deadline, it may be too late to receive any credit for it.

-The exception to this policy is that each student is granted two assignment extensions:
+The exception to this policy is that each student is granted two assignment extension passes: